 Some students, in an effort to get accepted, may change their declared major on their application to something less competitive.
 This may get you into the college, but it could also backfire on you.

-If your intended major is engineering, you probably have experience already in the field, through your high school, work, or volunteer programs.
+If your intended college major is engineering, you probably have experience already in the field, through your high school, work, or volunteer programs.
 If you put down Education instead of engineering, you may not be accepted based on your lack of accomplishments in the field.
 You may also not have a clue what to write on an application essay that requests to know why you want to major in that particular subject.
 This could bring down your entire application and result in a decline.

 It’s important to do your research when it comes to declaring a major on your application.
-Some departments will require a second round of the process to get into their specific major, making it even more competitive.
+Some departments will require a second round of the process to get into their specific major.
+It makes it even more competitive.
 However, before you write down another major that you don’t intend to follow up on, check if this is the right choice for you.
 Every school handles applications differently, so applying under a less competitive major may come back to haunt you later on.
 If you’re unsure what to do, see if your school will allow you to put “undeclared.”
 At some colleges, this won’t affect your admission odds at all.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!